-8.4.1 Wheel hub assembly
+8.4.1 Wheel Hub Assembly

-In Figure 8-7 a block definition diagram shows the blocks that comprise elements of a Wheel.
-The block property LugBolt-Joint.torque has a specialization of DistributedProperty applied to describe the uniform distribution of its values.
+In Figure 8.7 a block definition diagram shows the blocks that comprise elements of a Wheel.
+The block property LugBoltJoint.torque has a specialization of DistributedProperty applied to describe the uniform distribution of its values.
 Examples of such distributions can be found in Section C.5.

-Figure 8-7.
-Block diagram for the Wheel Package
+Figure 8.7 - Block diagram for the Wheel Package

-Figure 8-8.
-Internal Block Diagram for WheelHubAssembly
+Figure 8.8 - Internal Block Diagram for WheelHubAssembly

-In Figure 8-8 an internal block diagram shows how the blocks defined in the Wheel package are used.
+In Figure 8.8 an internal block diagram shows how the blocks defined in the Wheel package are used.
 This ibd is a partial view that focuses on particular parts of interest and omits others from the diagram, such as the "v" InflationValve and "weight" BalanceWeight which are also parts of a Wheel.

-8.4.2 SI Value Types
+8.4.1.1 SI Value Types

-In the following figure, Figure 8-9, several value types using SI units and dimensions are defined to be generally available in the SI Value Types package for typing value properties.
+In Figure 8.9, several value types using SI units and dimensions are defined to be generally available in the SI Value Types package for typing value properties.
 Because a unit already identifies the type of quantity, or dimension, that the unit measures, a value type only needs to identify the unit to identify the dimension as well.
 The value types in this example refer to units which are assumed to be defined in an imported package, such as the SI Definitions model library defined in Section C.4.

-Figure 8-9.
-Defining Value Types with units and dimensions
+Figure 8.9 - Defining Value Types with units and dimensions

-8.4.3 Design configuration for SUV EPA fuel economy test
+8.4.1.2 Design Configuration for SUV EPA Fuel Economy Test